 This subject will be offered at Higher Level.
 Film is both a powerful communication medium and art form.
 The IB Film course aims to develop students’ skills so they become adept in both interpreting and making film texts.

-Through the study of film texts and exercises in film-making and analysis, the course explores film history, theory and socio-economic background.
+Through the study of film texts and exercises in film-making and analysis, the course explores film history, theory and socio-economic context.
 The course will develop students’ critical abilities, enabling them to appreciate the multiplicity of cultural and historical perspectives in film.

 Students will also develop the organisational and technical skills needed to express themselves creatively in film.
 This course emphasizes the importance of working both individually and as a member of a team.

-- Part 1: Textual Analysis - The detailed study of film sequences
+- Part 2: Textual Analysis - The detailed study of film sequences

 Any questions ~ please see Mr Griffin

-This is the final production piece from last year’s Film IB Year 13 class (March 2013), entitled ‘Other Plans’ (points awarded for identifying the John Lennon quotation from where this name is taken!).
+This is a final production piece from last year’s Film IB Year 13 class (March 2019), entitled ‘The Gallery'.
 The students’ brief is a simple but demanding and inspiring one: to script, storyboard, rehearse, shoot and edit an entirely original short narrative (7 mins max).
-We tend to encourage the development of simple, high-concept pieces that get them telling stories largely though visuals and filming in interesting and challenging locations.
+We tend to encourage the development of simple, high-concept pieces that get them telling stories largely through visuals and filming in interesting and challenging locations.
 We hope you enjoy it, and/or have the ambition to make something even better during your studies of Film IB at BGS!